TRANSPORT AIR-ROAD-SEA

 Without one your travel- or health insurance won't cover any costs caused by an incident or accident.

-But, still one needs an international motor driving license!
+But, one still needs an international motor driving license!

 Taxi